PDGGK/OOSD-project/README.md

 ## Supporting Material

-- **Project Journal Website** — Launch `project-journal-website/index.html` for a curated narrative of the build, including translations, theme toggle and animated code snippets.
+- **Project Development Journal** — Open `project-journal-website/index.html` to review the interactive dev log with timelines, translations, theme toggle and animated code snippets.
 - **`project_report.md`** — Detailed write-up that can double as appendix material for portfolios or cover letters.
 - **Git Histories** — Both project folders include a formatted commit log (`1488802.txt`) generated from the submission repo.